Select Page

 5. Extracurricular Reading

 While preparing for exams and personal statement can take up a significant amount of time, it is still advisable for you to engage in extracurricular reading.
 Typically, you are encouraged to read two deeply and broadly read more than ten books related to your chosen field.
-Extracurricular reading can enrich the material for writing your personal statement, making it more appealing.
+Extracurricular reading can enrich the material for writing your Oxford physics and Cambridge natural sciences personal statement, making it more appealing.

 6. Oxford and Cambridge Summer Schools

 Many summer schools have unique selling points, but not all are worth it, especially regarding teaching staff.
-It is recommended for students to attend summer school with reasonable fees because the purpose is to enhance and get a taste of learning methods at Oxbridge.
+Therefore, it is recommended for students to attend summer school with reasonable fees because the purpose is to enhance and get a taste of learning methods at Oxbridge.

 You can refer to our blog about the summer school of Brasenose College from Oxford.